junekyoopark/arduino_hid_joystick/README.md

 Arduino Drone Controller using input from USB HID Joystick (VKBSim Gladiator NXT EVO)

 ## What this does
-Transmits X, Y, Rudder, Throttle axis values from a USB Joystick (connected to a transmitter Arduino) to a receiver Arduino.
+Sends X, Y, Rudder, Throttle axis values from a USB Joystick (connected to a transmitter Arduino) to a receiver Arduino.

 ## How this works